odyslam/ddapptools/README.md

 - Creates a container from the `odyslam/ddapptools` image
 - Mounts the `$(pwd)` (the current) directory to that container
-- Sources the `$(env)` of the dev machine inside the container
-- Sources the `.env` file of the current directory inside the container.
 - Deletes the container after use

 ### Example